Jan-NM/LAND/README.md

 * MyHeaps.h

 These files must now be compiled.
-* create a folder named *kdtree* in the directory *...\ILAND-master\utilities\...**
+* create a folder named "*kdtree*" in the directory "*...\ILAND-master\utilities\...*"
 * configure the [MEX environment](https://de.mathworks.com/help/matlab/matlab_external/what-you-need-to-build-mex-files.html)
 * download and install a Matlab-supported C++ compiler The following description is for Windows machines:
-* type *mex -setup C++* in Matlab's command window to setup the mex environment
+* type "*mex -setup C++*" in Matlab's command window to setup the mex environment
-* open **...\ILAND-master\utilities\ataiya_kdtree\...** in Matlab's current folder panel
+* open "...\ILAND-master\utilities\ataiya_kdtree\..." in Matlab's current folder panel
-* type *mex kdtree_build* in Matlab's command window
+* type *mex kdtree_build*" in Matlab's command window
-* type *mex kdtree_ball_query* in Matlab's command window
+* type "*mex kdtree_ball_query*" in Matlab's command window
-* type *mex kdtree_delete* in Matlab's command window
+* type "*mex kdtree_delete*" in Matlab's command window

-* to use ILAND, right click on ILAND-master in Matlab's current folder panel, go to *Add to Path* and click on *Selected Folders and Subfolders*
+* to use ILAND, right click on ILAND-master in Matlab's current folder panel, go to "*Add to Path*" and click on "*Selected Folders and Subfolders*"

 ILAND can be used via the command window or by opening the user interface.
-To open the user interface type *startClusterAnalysis* in the command window.
+To open the user interface type "*startClusterAnalysis*" in the command window.
 Detailed instructions on how to use the software including examples can be found in the manual [ILAND_manual.pdf](ILAND_manual.pdf).

 ## License